masonphung/global_disaster_dashboard/readme.md

 # Global Disaster Dashboard
-## Macquarie DataViz 2024 Challenge Winner for the Best Interactive Visualization award.
+## Winner at Macquarie University DataViz 2024 Challenge

 - [Link](https://sdgdashboard.masonphung.com) to The Online Dashboard:
 - We suggest to run the dashboard in Google Chrome/firefox for the best experience.